 In fact, health professionals agree a better outlook can begin by reducing the appearance-related side effects of cancer treatment.
-This information will help you apply grooming basics to look confident and feel in control.
+This information is practical, easy-to-follow and will help you apply grooming basics to look confident and feel in control.

 Always comb hair gently and use a mild shampoo.
 As hair starts to thin, consider cutting it short or even having it neatly clipped to the scalp by a professional stylist.
 The close-cropped or “shaved head” look is popular with many men and can offset concerns about patchy hair loss.
 Just remember, doctors caution against shaving the scalp with a razor, which can cause hard-to-heal cuts that can result in infection when blood counts are low.

 There are many hat and cap styles today for sports, sun, cold, rain, wind and pure style – it’s relatively easy to find something you like to cover and protect your head.
 If hair loss really bothers you, there are also hair prostheses that can conceal bald spots.
 As hair starts to grow back, these can be phased out.

 When eyebrows are thinning, try using a brow pencil for minor gaps – be wary that drawing in the whole brow can be too obvious on men.
 Instead, try wearing glasses with heavy frames, which can add definition to the area – no prescription required!

 Even if you’ve washed with the same soap for years, now may be the time to switch to something formulated for sensitive skin.
 A water-based liquid face cleanser or gentle soap can help.

 Use warm (not hot) water to open pores and protect surface capillaries.
 Don’t rub the skin too hard or use a granular scrub before shaving: this can cause razor-burn.